2016-2017 Catalog > Graduate Studies

 If a student receives a final grade in a course that she or he believes is incorrect or unfair, he or she may appeal that grade by following this procedure:

-As part of Hood’s mission to prepare students for lives of responsibility and leadership, the Graduate School expects students to maintain a high standard of academic integrity and student conduct.
-Graduate students are adults and are expected to take personal responsibility for their own conduct.
-Hood College reserves the right to suspend, dismiss or otherwise discipline a student who violates the policies or regulations with respect to academic or student conduct.
+As part of Hood’s mission to prepare students for lives of responsibility and leadership, the Graduate School expects students to maintain a high standard of student conduct.
+Graduate students are expected to take personal responsibility for their own conduct.
+Hood College reserves the right to suspend, dismiss or otherwise discipline a student who violates the policies or regulations with respect to student conduct.
 In addition, the Graduate School may request that a student withdraw for reasons of conduct detrimental to the College community.

 The Graduate School defines disruptive conduct in the following way: